yie1d/pydoll/docs/en/deep-dive/guides/index.md

 Start simple, add complexity incrementally.
 Basic pattern first, then edge cases and advanced variations.

 ### 5. Anti-Patterns Highlighted
-Show **what NOT to do** explicitly—common mistakes caught through code review or production debugging.
+Show **what NOT to do** explicitly, common mistakes caught through code review or production debugging.

 ## How to Use Guides

 Guides are **reference material**, not sequential tutorials:

-✅ **Skim** for patterns relevant to your current problem
+- **Skim** for patterns relevant to your current problem
-✅ **Bookmark** guides you'll need repeatedly
+- **Bookmark** guides you'll need repeatedly
-✅ **Adapt** examples to your specific context
+- **Adapt** examples to your specific context
-✅ **Combine** patterns from multiple guides
+- **Combine** patterns from multiple guides

-Don't read sequentially cover-to-cover
+Don't read sequentially cover-to-cover.
-Don't blindly copy without understanding tradeoffs
+Don't blindly copy without understanding tradeoffs.
-Don't use outdated patterns (check publication date)
+Don't use outdated patterns (check publication date).

 ## Contributing Guides